MShivam/ToDo-App/README.md

 modern android application to take notes

 - add/update a note
-- swipe left to delete and undo that delete
+- swipe left|right to delete and undo
 - transition and load animation

 app will be updated and refined for more features in the future :)